Ares-Developers/Ares-docs/new/triggerevents.rst

 This event will trigger for the original type that is put into a reverse engineering structure, not respecting :tag:`ReversedAs=`.
-It will however only trigger if a unit has been reversed successfully, that is, that a new unit became buildable, respecting :tag:`ReversedAs=`.
+It will however only trigger if a unit has been reversed successfully, that is, only once per reversed type, respecting :tag:`ReversedAs=`.

 When reverse engineering, event :value:`80` is triggered before :value:`79`.
 This is to allow a specific house to take precedence over the general case.